Security Policy#

 Advisory Resolution History#

-March 2026 — Resolved RUSTSEC-2023-0089 (atomic-polyfill unmaintained) and RUSTSEC-2025-0141 (bincode unmaintained) by disabling default features on the postcard dependency (default-features = false) and explicitly enabling only the required alloc feature.
+March 2026.
+Resolved RUSTSEC-2023-0089 (atomic-polyfill unmaintained) and RUSTSEC-2025-0141 (bincode unmaintained) by disabling default features on postcard (default-features = false) and enabling only the required alloc feature.
 This removed heapless and atomic-polyfill from the dependency tree entirely.
 Both advisory ignore entries were removed from deny.toml.

 Operational Controls#